What Are Dental Crowns?

 During your consultation, we will talk about your dental crown options and help you figure out which one is right for you.

 What Are Dental Crowns Used for?

-Dental crowns are used to reshape your tooth or when your tooth has become so seriously damaged that it is structurally weakened.
+We use dental crowns to reshape your tooth or when your tooth has become so seriously damaged that it is structurally weakened.
 A dental crown protects and strengthens your tooth as well as giving it a new attractive surface.
-Dental crowns are used when a tooth:
+Dentists recommend using dental crowns for a tooth that: